Skip to content

 end

-Step 4: Fixate the port in the management console
+Step 4: Fixate the port in the Admin Console

-Return to the management console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
+Return to the Admin Console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
 This locks the agent to the configured UDP port, so it does not renegotiate to a different port that the FortiGate is not forwarding.

 Order matters